TrevorBarns/luxart-vehicle-control/README.md

 2. Navigate to `lux_vehcontrol/extras/RawTextures` add all textures to other resource's commonmenu.ytd.
 3. Remove or Rename stream folder to prevent overriding othe resource's commonmenu.ytd.
 4. Open config.lua and configure to your liking.
+Install any additional tones you would like to enable locally.
 5. Enjoy!

 ## Credits: